orainic/auto_marking/README.md

 # Auto Marking Streamlit

-This repo serves as a simple app for how to marking a uploaded exam papers.
+This repo serves as a simple app for marking uploaded exam papers.

 ## Development and Deployment